cromica/cromica.github.io/_posts/2015-07-23-OpenExchange-age-of-developers-translator-code.md

 ### I'm a translator do I need to write code?###

 The short answer is yes.
-In order to make an SDL Trados Studio plugin and publish it on the SDL OpenExchange you need to write code.
-SDL Trados Studio is developed using Microsoft technology called [Microsoft .Net](http://www.microsoft.com/net).
+In order to make an SDL Studio plugin and publish it on the SDL OpenExchange you need to write code.
+SDL Studio is developed using Microsoft technology called [Microsoft .Net](http://www.microsoft.com/net).
 The platform allows you to build all kind of apps from desktop (like Studio) to web and mobile.
 [Scott Hanselman](http://www.hanselman.com/), principal program manager and community architect at Microsoft, estimates that there are [~8 million](http://www.quora.com/How-many-NET-developers-are-there) .net developers out there.
 The [Microsoft .Net](http://www.microsoft.com/net) platform has support for [many programming languages](https://en.wikipedia.org/wiki/List_of_CLI_languages) but the most popular is C# (CSharp).
 I would recommend learning this language because you will be able to find many resources to help you in your learning journey.

 ### Why should I bother?###